cert-manager/website/README.md

 For pages _except_ docs and for some other tags, look at changing [`next-seo.config.js`](./next-seo.config.js).

+### Task: Adding a Comment in Documentation

+Sometimes you'll want to add a comment which is only for documentation maintainers.

+Use `{/* my comment */}` rather than the HTML-style comments you'd normally use for Markdown files.
+Other comment types will cause errors.

 ## Website Development Tooling

 ### Development Server